Albert-Zhan/php-tesseract-ocr/README.md

 ### Requirements

 - Linux, OS X does not support windows for the time being
-- PHP5.6 or later (It is recommended to use php7.0 or more.)
+- PHP7 or later
 - tesseract 4.0.0 or latest
-- PHP-CPP 2.1.2 or the latest (PHP 5.6 uses PHP-CPP-LEGACY)
+- PHP-CPP2.1.2 or later
 - GCC 4.8 or later

 > ⚠ Before installation, add php-config of the current PHP environment to the environment variable.